-This MISC tab includes several settings that can be found in the Tools sub-menu of the front panel user interface:
+This Misc tab includes several settings that can be found in the Tools sub-menu of the front panel user interface:

-- Configuration of the GPIO (also found in the Tools > Miscellaneous menu). - Parameters for the "auto redialing" function (also found in the Tools > Miscellaneous menu). - Settings for using an NTP server (also found in the Tools > Miscellaneous menu). - Labels for the "Contact" and "Info" boxes of the user interface (also found in the Tools > Labels menu). - Activation of the Sound ID.
+- Configuration of the GPIO (also found in the Tools > Miscellaneous menu). - Parameters for the "auto redialing" function (also found in the Tools > Miscellaneous menu). - Settings for using an NTP server (also found in the Tools > Miscellaneous menu). - Labels for the "Contact" and "Info" boxes of the user interface (also found in the Tools > Labels menu).